 Want to learn a musical instrument?
 Ease yourself in with one that’s easy to play.

+The recorder wind instrument is simply designed, so that the hands fit naturally over the keyholes.

 There’s a reason that, in the UK at least, the recorder is the first instrument taught in school.
-It’s unfortunate that a class of children taking their first recorder lesson sounds like the gates of hell opening up.
-Recorders are simply designed so that the hands fit naturally over the keyholes.
+It’s unfortunate then that a class of children taking their first recorder lesson sounds like the gates of hell opening up.

 There’s no easy answer to which instrument is the easiest to learn how to play to a competent level.
 It depends completely on the player and personal preference.
 All instruments require co-ordination of some kind, and an understanding of rhythm.